kyma-project/api-gateway/docs/contributor/04-40-cors-policy-design.md

 ```

 **Decision**
-\
-APIRule will become the singular source of truth, ignoring upstream response headers.
-If the configuration for CORS is empty, we should enforce the default configuration mentioned in [Default values](#default-values).
+APIRule must be the only source of truth and disregard the upstream response headers.
+If the CORS configuration is empty, the default configuration specified in [Default values](#default-values) should be applied.